Nicole Watts – Head of Government Relations (Canada) for PayPal Inc.

 Nicole is Head of Government Relations (Canada) for PayPal Inc. PayPal is a leading technology platform company that enables digital and mobile payments on behalf of consumers and merchants worldwide.

-Prior to joining to PayPal, she was a Director at Allstate Insurance Company of Canada leading Government and Regulatory Affairs.
+Prior to joining PayPal, she was a Director at Allstate Insurance Company of Canada leading Government and Regulatory Affairs.
 Prior to Allstate, Nicole worked for a boutique public affairs consulting firm in Ottawa as well as for Rogers Communications Inc. In the public sector, Nicole worked for the Rt.
 Hon.
 Paul Martin and served in the Prime Minister’s Office.

 She is currently Vice-Chair of the Board of Directors for The Shoebox Project.